 - Stanford Medicine Stanford Biobank

-- Finances: Getting funding Speakers: Tina Hernandez-Boussard (Medicine / Biomedical Data Science) and Jeff Goldberg (Ophthalmology) Wednesday, December 7, 2022
+- *Finances: Getting Funding* Speakers: Tina Hernandez-Boussard (Medicine/Biomedical Data Science) and Jeff Goldberg (Ophthalmology) Tuesday, December 19, 2023

-- Getting Mentored as Faculty at Stanford Speakers: Jim Brooks (Urology) and Mary Leonard (Pediatrics) Wednesday, January 11, 2023
+- Getting Mentored as Faculty at Stanford Speakers: Melissa Bondy (Epidemiology and Population Health) and Ravi Majeti (Medicine) Wednesday, January 10, 2024

-- Balancing and Growing Research Portfolio alongside Clinical Duties Speakers: Tanja Gruber (Pediatrics), Jim Lock (Psychiatry) and Michael Lim (Neurosurgery) Monday, January 23, 2023
+- Balancing and Growing Research Portfolio alongside Clinical/Administrative Duties Speakers: Tanja Gruber (Pediatrics) and Michelle Monje (Neurology) Tuesday, January 16, 2024

 These workshops, and other OAA professional development offerings, map to the competencies that are evaluated in the 360 Evaluation process for assistant professors who lead research groups.
 Check the Competency Mapping Here.